-Several scholars are indeed adding substance (implicitly or explicitly) to this 'grand political economy' program: we have already mentioned few contributors to the technology-focused literature, but the 'ground view' takes on board the complementary importance of the political economy of labor relations, income claims, property rights, and indeed, of culture (working our way backward, from Mokyr (2009)), North (2005), and Greif (2006), all the way to Karl Marx and Adam Smith).
+Several scholars are indeed adding substance (implicitly or explicitly) to this 'grand political economy' program: we have already mentioned a few contributors to the technology-focused literature, but the 'grand view' takes on board the complementary importance of the political economy of labor relations, income claims, property rights, and indeed, of culture (working our way backward, from Mokyr, 2009; North, 2005; Greif, 2006; and Boyer,1988; all the way to Karl Marx and Adam Smith).

 This is not the place to discuss in any detail the long history of industrialization in general.
-Suffice to say that if there is some truth in this co-evolutionary story, such truth does not apply only to the Low Countries four centuries ago or England three centuries back.
-It does apply equally well to all the much later episodes of industrialization and subsequent self-sustained growth.
-The point is indirectly revealed by the overall shaky results stemming from the quest for overarching institutional preconditions for growth invariant policy recipes for it 1.
+Suffice it to say that if there is some truth in this co-evolutionary story, such truth does not apply only to the Low Countries four centuries ago or England three centuries back.
+It does apply equally well to all the later episodes of industrialization and subsequent self-sustained growth.
+The co-evolutionary point is indirectly revealed by the overall shaky results stemming from the quest for overarching invariant institutional preconditions for growth or invariant policy recipes for it.1

 On the contrary, the co-evolutionary account rests on the sorts of congruence conditions between ingredients (including state variables which influence the subsequent dynamics) and processes wherein feature prominently the matchings or mismatchings between capabilities accumulation and the institutions governing the distribution of information and the incentive structures of any one economy.
-(Incidentally, note that if this view is correct, the outcomes of different combinatorics among institutional set-ups and learning dynamics, is not likely to be statistically captured by heroic 'reduced form' estimations in quest for some pre-conditions, or driving factors of differential growth - supposedly shielded from endogeneity - invariant in their effects across countries).
+(Incidentally, note that if this view is correct, and successful episodes have been the outcomes of different combinatorics among institutional set-ups and learning dynamics, their essence is not likely to be statistically captured by heroic 'reduced form' estimations in a quest for some preconditions, or driving factors of differential growth-supposedly shielded from endogeneity-invariant in their effects across countries.)

-For sake of an illustration, consider the diagnostics of the underlying drivers of different performances of East Asia and Latin America in the '80s and '90s dramatized in Table 1.1 (drawing upon Dosi, Freeman and Fabiani (1994) and Freeman (2008) where one can find more detailed discussions).
-Notably such diagnostics of the significantly different economic outcomes, highlights primarily diverging processes at both microeconomic level (e.g. the different modes and intensity of technological search), and at a more aggregate one (e.g. the patterns of investments in ICT); and diverging institutional set-ups (affecting education, income distribution, corporate learning, etc.).
-As we argue in the chapter that follows by Cimoli, Dosi, Nelson and Stiglitz, policies and various measures of 'institutional engineering' have deeply shaped throughout contemporary industrial history dynamics.
-In fact, many of the subsequent chapters add to our understanding of how policies and institution-building have shaped both the accumulation of technological and organizational capabilities and the political economy in which it is embedded.
+By way of an illustration, consider the diagnostics of the underlying drivers of the different performances of East Asia and Latin America in the 1980s and 1990s, itemized in Table 1.1 (drawing upon Dosi, Freeman, and Fabiani, 1994, and Freeman, 2008, where one can find more detailed discussions).
+Notably such diagnostics of the significantly different economic outcomes highlight primarily diverging processes at both the microeconomic level (e.g. the different modes and intensity of technological search) and at a more aggregate one (e.g. the patterns of investments in ICT).
+Together, they also emphasize the diverging institutional set-ups (affecting education, income distribution, corporate learning, etc.).
+As we argue in the chapter that follows by Cimoli, Dosi, Nelson, and Stiglitz, policies and various measures of 'institutional engineering' have deeply shaped the patterns of growth throughout contemporary industrial history dynamics.
+In fact, many of the subsequent chapters add to our understanding

-Table 1.1 At the roots of different East Asian and Latin American Performances: divergences in National Systems of Innovation and Production in the 1980's and 1990's
+Table 1.1.
+At the roots of different East Asian and Latin American performances: divergences in national systems of innovation and production in the 1980s and 1990s